laitopez/laitopez.github.io/src/content/blog/blog-highlight.md

 ---
 slug: blog-highlight
 title: Blog Highlight
-description: 'Cool blog I found'
+description: "Cool blog I found"
-pubDate: 'Aug 21 2025'
+pubDate: "Aug 21 2025"
+tags: ["blogging"]
 ---

 I came across a blog a year or two ago and recently searched for it again in my chrome history but failed to find it.